by Freddy Tran Nager, Founder of Atomic Tango + Former Banner Ad Creator…

 6. Be clever instead of annoying.
 Yes, basic rules of advertising apply even to banners.
 Be funny, provocative, daring.
 Any loud jerk can attract attention, but it takes a smart marketer to drive action.
 Can’t think of anything?
 You can always hire a great agency (hint, hint…).

 7. Think beyond words or pictures.
-You’re not limited to what I had to use in the 90s.
+Don’t limit yourself to what I had to use in the 90s.
 Put a video or a game in that banner space.
-Video is hard to resist, and it enables you to say a lot more – with a lot more creativity – than a glorified miniature billboard.
+Video is harder to resist, and it enables you to say a lot more — with a lot more creativity and emotion — than a glorified miniature billboard.

 Will this guarantee 100% click-throughs and the adoration of millions of consumers?
 Uh, no. If I could guarantee that, I’d be running my own island kingdom somewhere.
-But by following these rules, you’re less likely to pull a Frankenstein and more likely to create an ad that truly grabs consumers – not by the throat, but by the imagination.
+But by following these rules, you’ll less likely pull a Frankenstein and more likely reate an ad that truly grabs consumers — not by the throat, but by the imagination.

 Related Article: And The Standards Go Out (The Browser) Window: Banner Ad-Nauseum